Skip to main content

 Rent Increases on Fixed-Term vs Periodic

 Rent can only be increased once every 12 months, regardless of tenancy type.
-On a fixed-term tenancy, any rent increase must also be included in the fixed-term agreement itself - you cannot increase rent mid-fixed-term unless the agreement explicitly allows it with 90 days notice.
-Most fixed-term agreements in NZ include a rent review clause.
+On a fixed-term tenancy, any rent increase must also be included in the fixed-term agreement itself - you cannot increase rent mid-fixed-term unless the agreement explicitly includes a rent review clause stating the amount or calculation method.
+Most fixed-term agreements in NZ include one.

 Ending a Fixed-Term Early